cokelaer/damona/doc/userguide.rst

 Environments
 ------------

-Damona provide a way to manage environments where Singularity images and binaries are installed.
+Damona provides a way to manage environments where Singularity images and binaries are installed.
 Environments are independent from each other.
 We decided to go for a very simple design where an environment is nothing else than a physical directory with a subdirectory called *bin/* to store the binaries.
 All images are shared between environments to decrease the storage needs.